sherkoo/stephenherko.github.io/_posts/works/2015-10-11-pvp-live-set-design.md

 title:  "PVP Live Set Design"
 categories:
   - works
 description: "The PVP Live Set Design was designed for Esports leagues.
 The production was aimed to be clean & professional with efforts to legitimize Esports in the marketplace.
-Working with Kevin Healy and Diesel Displays.
-The desk was designed to be the main focus while utilizing design and light in the background as supporting elements."
+Working along side with Kevin Healy and Diesel Displays, the desk was designed to be the main focus while utilizing design and light in the background as supporting elements."
 thumbnail: hpl-2.jpg
 ---